hoihei/hoihei.github.io/resume-riyanto-jayadi.md

 ## EDUCATIONS

-### Aug 2013 ñ Jul 2018(scheduled): Ph.D.
+### Aug 2013 ‚Äì Jul 2018(scheduled): Ph.D.
 Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.

 GPA 3.9 out of 4.
 Currently, I have been satisfied the requirement for applying Ph.D. degree oral exam.
 The oral exam is scheduled in the in the coming month.
 I have published two scientific journal papers and have spoken at four scientific conferences.

-### Aug 2012 ñ Jul 2013: Master Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.
+### Aug 2012 ‚Äì Jul 2013: Master Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.

 GPA 3.86 out of 4.
 I passed 21 credit courses then accepted for transferring to Ph.D.

-### Sept 2007 ñ Aug 2011: Undergraduate Degree of Information System, Institut Teknologi Sepuluh Nopember (ITS) Surabaya, Indonesia.
+### Sept 2007 ‚Äì Aug 2011: Undergraduate Degree of Information System, Institut Teknologi Sepuluh Nopember (ITS) Surabaya, Indonesia.

 GPA 3.32 out of 4.